interplaynetary/free-association/README.md

 This requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and/or material dependencies etc.).

-**In this free association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**
+**In this free association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-fulfillment!** (mutual-recognition of contribution towards each other's self-actualization)

 **Surplus flows according to mutual-recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.**